1 Collections for Exploratory Programming

 interfaces correspond to the collection types we propose to

-Furthermore, performance-driven choices are rarely possible in an informed manner during exploratory programming.
+More generally, we believe that performance-driven choices are rarely possible in an informed manner during exploratory programming.
 Having not yet fully understood the problem, one would likely mispredict the distribution of operations at run time.
 Therefore, specialized classes are unlikely to be beneficial.

 7 Techniques for Efficient Implementations